dwen168/local-rag-study/readme.md

 - [Chroma](https://docs.trychroma.com/): A vector database for storing and retrieving embeddings.
 - [PyPDF](https://pypi.org/project/PyPDF2/): A Python library for reading and manipulating PDF files.
 - [Streamlit](https://streamlit.io/): A web framework for creating interactive applications for machine learning and data science projects.

+## Project Files
+1. ui.py: This is the main Streamlit app.
+Launch the app by running streamlit run ui.py in the terminal.

+    Model Selection: Choose an existing model from a dropdown box.
+This automatically loads a model from Ollama, as well as the GPT-4-turbo-mini (gpt-4o-mini) model from OpenAI (requires your API key).
+    Document Upload: Upload PDF or TXT documents through the UI.
+These documents are then embedded into your local Chroma database.
+    Load and Index: Click "Load and Index Document" to save the document into your local Chroma DB.

+2. models.py: Detects the available local models through Ollama.

+3. document_loader.py: Handles document uploads, splitting, embedding, and loading into the Chroma database.
+It archives files in the archive folder and automatically detects and skips duplicate uploads.

+4. query_rag.py: Provides a querying interface for the Chroma DB.
+If a relevant answer is found in the knowledge base, it generates a response based on local data.
+If not, it queries models from Ollama or ChatGPT.

+5. query_router.py, query_ollama.py, and query_gpt.py: These files support the querying functionality described in point 4.